Portrait of an Ibizan Hound close-up.

 Ibizan Hound Personality

-The lively Ibizan is attracted by anything that moves and will run after cats, rabbits, or anything else that looks like it might be fun to chase.
-His large, mobile ears are indicative of his super sense of hearing, which makes him an excellent watchdog.
+The lively Ibizan is attracted by anything that moves and will run after cats, rabbits, or anything that looks like it might be fun to chase.
+His large, mobile ears indicate his super sense of hearing, making him an excellent watchdog.
 He might not bark an alarm, but if you see those ears twitching, you’ll know something or someone is around.

 With his family, the Ibizan is even-tempered, affectionate, and loyal.
 He may be reserved at first with strangers, but he should never be shy or aggressive.
-Temperament is affected by a number of factors, including heredity, training, and socialization.
+Temperament is affected by several factors, including heredity, training, and socialization.

 Like every dog, Ibizan Hounds need early socialization — exposure to many different people, sights, sounds, and experiences — when they’re young.
 Socialization helps ensure that your Ibizan puppy grows up to be a well-rounded dog.
 Enrolling him in a puppy kindergarten class is a great start.
 Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.